telerik/winforms-docs/knowledge-base/prevent-column-drag-over-pinned-radgridview-winforms.md

 ## Description

 When working with pinned columns in RadGridView, the client may want to prevent dragging unpinned columns over or between the pinned columns.
-Currently unpinned column can be moved and placed between pinned columns, effectively increasing the number of pinned columns.
+Currently, unpinned column can be moved and placed between pinned columns, effectively increasing the number of pinned columns.

 ## Solution